-Should I Run For Time or Run For Distance?
+Should You Run For Time or Run For Distance?

 Whether you are an accomplished or novice runner, it is important to understand the difference between running for time and running for distance.
 Both variables will help you with your race training.
 Checking time or distance help you set physical goals and improve training.